bmoore20/habs/README.md

 ## About the Author ##

 My name is Elizabeth Moore and I am from Buffalo, NY.
 I graduated from HWS in 2020 with a major in Computer Science and a minor in Physics.
-I am interested in the fields of ML, AI, and DS and love solving challenging problems.
+I am interested in the fields of ML, AI, and DS and enjoy solving challenging problems.

 ## Acknowledgements ##